karkman/MMB-114_Genomics/README.md

 # MMB-114 Exploratory microbial research - lab course 2019

-Genome analysis module of the course "MMB-114 Exploratory microbial research - lab course 2019" of the University of Helsinki.
+Genome analysis module of the course "MMB-114 Exploratory microbial research - lab course" of the University of Helsinki.

 ## Table of contents